Nsamijo/Project-A-Digitaal-Component/README.md

 # Project-A-Digitaal-Component
+Hello fellow coders,

-This is the Digital Component that we have to make for school
+This is the Digital Component that we have to make for school.

+Any help and/or advice is highly encouraged and appreciated!

+Code on!

+N. K. Samijo.